jafingerhut/cljol/doc/transitive-reduction-notes.md

                        a TR of G1         nor a TR of G1
 ```

-For graph `G1`, it has at least the two different irreducible kernels
+Graph `G1` has at least the two different irreducible kernels shown,
-shown, and one has 4 edges while the other has 3.
-The one with 3
+where one has 4 edges and the other has 3.
+The one with 3 edges is
-edges is also a minimum equivalent graph and a transitive reduction of
+also a minimum equivalent graph and a transitive reduction of `G1`,
-`G1`, but the one with 4 edges is neither, because it has more than
+but the one with 4 edges is neither, because it has more than the
-the minimum possible number of edges.
+minimum possible number of edges.

 ```
      +-----+             +-----+             +-----+